perkeep/perkeep/doc/protocol/blob-upload.md

 might no longer work, so stat is required to a get a valid upload URL.

-For information on resuming truncated uploads, read blob-upload-resume.txt
+For information on resuming truncated uploads, read [blob-upload-resume](blob-upload-resume.md).